 Heading on up the mountain, we stopped for lunch in a lovely flowery meadow surrounded by pine forest and with a mostly dry stream bed running through it.
 Having eaten, we took our time wandering through the meadow at leisure and discovering the natural treasures it held.
 Those of us that ventured into the woodland saw Speckled Wood and there were one or two Orange Tips around too.

 The meadow itself was full of lovely flowers including Campanula sparsa, Cut-leaved Selfheal, Nottingham Catchfly, Tassel Hyacinth and some gorgeous pink Dianthus.
-Both Red and Narrow-leaved Helleborines were flowering in the shadier spots and there were plenty of butterflies to be seen.
-Clouded Yellow was joined by Greek Clouded Yellow, distinguishable by its deeper orange colouring and Clouded Apollo were found here too.
-Small Heath, Meadow Brown and Brimstone were among some of the more familiar species to be seen but there were also Queen of Spain, Black Veined White and Camberwell Beauty flitting around.
+Both Red and Sword-leaved Helleborines were flowering in the shadier spots and there were plenty of butterflies to be seen.
+Clouded Yellow was joined by Greek Clouded Yellow, distinguishable by its deeper orange colouring, and Clouded Apollo were found here too.
+Small Heath, Meadow Brown and Brimstone were among some of the more familiar species to be seen but there were also Queen of Spain, Black-veined White and Camberwell Beauty flitting around.
 A dark form of Small Copper caused a little confusion until it was explained that this is often an altitudinal variation.
 A number of small cicadas were spotted hanging on longer grass stems while a Large Tortoiseshell was seen to perch on a lower branch of a fir tree.
 In the stream bed, an Olive Skipper was found puddling with several other butterflies and elsewhere, Heath Fritillary and Mazarine Blue were added to the list.

 Having had our fill in the meadow, we moved on uphill with amazing numbers of Painted Ladies round every corner, seeming to fall like autumn leaves fluttering in a gentle breeze.
 An impromptu stop was made near the top of the mountain where a particularly flowery verge looked resplendent in the sun and the migrating butterflies were making the most of the nectar.
-Among others, there were several plants of particular interest here which are endemic to the area including Astragalus angusitfolius ssp. erinaceus, Daphne jasminea and Linaria peloponnesiaca.
+Among others, there were several plants of particular interest here which are endemic to the area including Astragalus angusitfolius ssp. erinaceus, Daphne oleoides and Linaria peloponnesiaca.

 Having made it up the last little stretch to the ski centre, a stiff breeze made for a welcome relief from the heat of the sun.
 A flock of Alpine Chough wheeled overhead, a Citril Finch was heard calling and a family of Northern Wheatears entertained us from the top of some nearby rocks.
 Butterflies were altogether harder to see as the accessible areas with vegetation were very steep but Clouded Apollo, Great Banded Grayling and yet more Painted Ladies graced us with their presence.
 Euphorbia myrsinites grew in the gravel and a Cranesbill which might have been Geranium thessalum was found in flower.
 It was decided not to stay too long here as it was very exposed in the sun and we were soon moving on back down the mountain.

 We made another brief impromptu stop at a small but pleasantly flowery roadside glade found last year.
-Here we added Zephyr Blue to the list and also noted Clouded Apollo, Osiris Blue, Cleopatra and Clouded Yellow, not to mention a steady stream of Painted Ladies.
+Here we added Balkan Zephyr Blue to the list and also noted Clouded Apollo, Osiris Blue, Cleopatra and Clouded Yellow, not to mention a steady stream of Painted Ladies.

 Continuing on down the mountainside we stopped at a shrubby meadow just below where we had had lunch earlier.
 There were more small fir trees and an endemic Hawthorn, Crataegus pycnoloba, growing here.
 Birdsong was noticeable here with Robin, Great Tit and Chaffinch calling as we wandered in to explore.
 Ground Pine, Ajuga chamaepitys and several Thymes were growing among the grass.
-Meadow Brown, Small Heath, Great Banded Grayling and Zephyr Blue were noted.
+Meadow Brown, Small Heath, Great Banded Grayling and Balkan Zephyr Blue were noted.
 A pale Brimstone with slightly different markings prompted a debate about the characteristics and range of Powdered Brimstone though it was eventually decided to err on the side of caution and leave it off the list.
 Oberthur’s Grizzled Skipper was found here and there were good views to be had of Oriental Meadow Brown.

 Our final stop on the way back was at the top of the Arachova pass.
 We didn’t spend long here but admired the view over the valley below and the plateau behind us.
 We took in the pink cushions of Pterocephalus perennis flowering on the rock face by the road and marvelled at the tiny flower perfection of Herniaria hirsuta.
 Balkan Marbled White was seen and there were a number of chubby looking Parnassos Stone Grasshoppers which blended in wonderfully with their gravelly surroundings.